jasbirasingh/about-me/README.md

 - Responsible for designing, analyzing, and optimizing Robotic Sortation Solutions for the Amazon Fulfillment Network in North America (US and Canada) and Europe.

 **Technical Process Engineer @ GlaxoSmithKline (_June 2020 – Dec 2020_)**
 - Lead and supported technical projects focused on improving the manufacturing site's preparedness, reliability, and costs.
-Lead and worked in technical projects focused on improving the manufacturing site's preparedness, reliability, and costs.

 **Process & Quality Engineering Future Leader GMS @ GlaxoSmithKline (_May 2017 – May 2020_)**
 - Lead and supported projects focused on improving the manufacturing site's door-to-door supply chain operations and costs.